tpm2-software/tpm2-pkcs11/docs/EAP-TLS.md

 ### WPA Supplicant Configuration

 Generate a `wpa_supplicant` configuration file.
 The `private_key` attribute is a PKCS#11 URI specifying the private key stored in the TPM 2.0.
-Can be queried using the `p11tool` command using the user pin.
+It can be queried using the `p11tool` command using the user PIN.

 ```sh
 cat > wpa_supplicant.conf <<EOF